shamsway/octant/docs/release/README.md

 To apply specific commits to the public branch:

 1. Identify the commit hash you want to apply.
-2. Checkout the public branch:
+2. Checkout the public release branch:
    ```
-   git checkout public
+   git checkout release
    ```
 3. Cherry-pick the desired commit:
    ```
    git cherry-pick <commit-hash>
    ```
-4. Push to the public repository:
+4. Push to the public release repository:
    ```
-   git push public public:main
+   git push release release:main
    ```

 ### Handling Public Contributions

-1. Pull changes from the public repository to your public branch:
+1. Pull changes from the public release repository to your release branch:
    ```
-   git checkout public
+   git checkout release
-   git pull public main
+   git pull release main
    ```
 2. Review the changes.
-3. If approved, merge the public branch into your private main branch:
+3. If approved, merge the public release branch into your private main branch:
    ```
    git checkout main
-   git merge public
+   git merge release
    ```

 ## Best Practices for Open-Source Management